verisurf/verisurf-api/documentation/inspect_object_info.md

 ## Description

-Returns measurement information for object with specific id
+Returns current measurement information for object with specific id

 ***